nivshah/min-store/README.md

 min-store
 =========

-Minimal store using Redis, MongoDB, and maybe Sinatra
+Minimal key-value store using Redis, MongoDB, and Sinatra.
+Priorities are speed and the ability to store any simple key-value pair.